A voice-driven daily document

 On your computer.

-Transcription and indexing run on your Mac.
+Transcription and summarization run on your Mac.
 Nothing is uploaded.
 Ever.

 For the AI-skeptical, too